Touch to see more in this section.

 - VACANCY.
 When the office of trustee becomes vacant, the Board of Trustees shall have the power to fill the unexpired term.

-- PLACE OF MEETING OF BOARD OF TRUSTEES.
+- BOARD OF TRUSTEES MEETINGS.
+In addition to the meetings of members provided herein, there shall be open monthly meetings of the Board of Trustees at a frequency determined by the Board of Trustees.
 Meetings of the Board of Trustees shall be held at a time and place to be determined by the members of the Board of Trustees, or on call of the President.

 - QUORUM.
 Five (5) members of the Board of Trustees shall constitute a quorum for the transaction of business at any meeting of the Board of Trustees.